|Alma Mater:||Wisconsin Lutheran College 1998|

-Tony Pierce is in his second season of his second stint as head women's soccer coach at Wisconsin Lutheran College.
+Tony Pierce is in his third season of his second stint as head women's soccer coach at Wisconsin Lutheran College.
 He previously served as the Warriors women's soccer coach from 1996-1997.

 In his return to WLC in 2012, Pierce guided the Warriors to an overall record of 8-8-3, including a 5-6-1 mark in Northern Athletics Collegiate Conference play.
 Following a slow start at 1-5-1, the Warriors finished strong, going 7-3-2 over their final 12 games.
 The eight wins were the most for Wisconsin Lutheran since 2002, while the five conference victories were the highest total since 2001.

 Forward Maggie Smith and defender Emily Sowinski received NACC Honorable Mention honors in Pierce's first season back at WLC.